Quito: Roads, avenues and streets

 Because Quito is about 40 km long and 5 km at its widest, most of the important avenues of the city extend from north to south.
 The two main motorways that go from the northern part of the city to the southern are Avenue Oriental (Corridor Periférico Oriental) on the eastern hills that border the city, and Avenue Occidental on the western side of the city on the Pichincha volcano.
 The street 10 de Agosto also runs north to south through most of the city, running down the middle of it.
 The historic center of the city is based on a grid pattern, despite the hills, with the streets Venezuela, Chile, García Moreno, and Guayaquil being the most important.

 Aviation

 The Mariscal Sucre International Airport serves as the city's principal airport for passenger travel and freight.
 The airport is located 18 km east of the city's center in the Tababela parish.
-It began operations on 20 February 2013, replacing the Old Mariscal Sucre International Airport located 10 km north of the city center within city limits.
-The old airport was replaced due to tall buildings and nighttime fog that made landing from the south difficult.
-The old airport has become a metropolitan park.
+It began operations on 20 February 2013, replacing the Old Mariscal Sucre International Airport located 10 km north of the city center within city limits, which became the Parque Bicentenario.
+This change was needed due to the presence of tall buildings, fog and overall difficulty during landing.